vidushi-bansal/Setup-VPN-AWS/README.md

 ![do_this](https://github.com/vidushi-bansal/Setup-VPN-AWS/blob/main/do_this.png)
 Scroll down and click Save Settings.
 Click on Update Running Server to make sure that the changes take place.
 **Setting up the server is completed here.**
 But, how are you going to connect to this VPN?
+## Connecting to VPN
 Open a tab and type:
 https://Public-ip:943
 This will take you to the user portal.
 This is for clients or for the people who wants to connect.
 Use the same credentials.